syswonder/Veri-easy/README.md

 ## Environment
 - Rust toolchain and `cargo`.
 - Kani (optional; required when using the `kani` component).
 Ensure `kani` is installed and usable in the environment.
+  See [Kani docs](https://model-checking.github.io/kani/install-guide.html) for installation instructions
-- Proptest and `proptest-derive` are used via the PBT harness project; `cargo` handles dependencies.
+- Crate `proptest` and `proptest-derive` are used via the PBT harness project; The dependencies are included in the generated harness, and handled by Cargo automatically.
-- Differential fuzzing harness uses AFL/LibFuzzer style workflows; ensure local toolchain supports building and running the included harness.
+- Differential fuzzing harness uses AFL(American fuzzy lop) and `afl.rs` workflows.
+Use `cargo install cargo-afl` to install the afl toolchain.
+See [cargo-fuzz](https://rust-fuzz.github.io/book/afl.html) for more details.
 - Alive2 (optional; required when `alive2` is enabled): set `alive2_path` to your `alive-tv` binary in `workflow.toml`.
+See [Alive2 repo](https://github.com/AliveToolkit/alive2) for installation instructions.

 ## Usage
 Build and run from the workspace root.